 - Parking Lot.
 The parking lot becomes a safety concern when there is snow or ice on the ground.
 We use a snow removal service when the accumulation is two inches or more.
 The staff arrives early to shovel and apply de-icer as needed.

 - Playgrounds.
 We have two playgrounds, one for Toddlers and one for the rest of the children.
 Both use age-appropriate designs approved by the CDHS.
 This includes the use of pea gravel as the playground base, which is serviced annually and supplemented as needed.
-In addition, the sandboxes are emptied and refilled annually to prevent insects from making a long term home or any mold from building up.

 - Classrooms are inspected by CDHS annually.